davetaz/openactive-crossfilter/learning.md

 * The HTML section contains the code that builds the web page - page elements, sections, navigation and content blocks.
 *  The CSS section is where your style instructions go, things like which fonts to use, colours for different elements, and the way different parts behave in relation to each other.
 *  Finally the JS (Javascript) section is where you put the code that creates dynamic content - complex functions, data wrangling and calculations.
+This is the only section you will need to edit (aside from a single small change to the CSS in Step 3) so you can resize or hide the others for now to give you more room to work.

 As you edit the code you will see the final section, the output, change in response.
 By default a pen is set up to refresh automatically as soon as a change is made, but you can explore the settings and change that option if you prefer to refresh manually.